shijuvar/shijuvar/masterclass.md

 ### *Building highly scalable distributed systems in Go*
 --------------------------------------------------------
 **Course Duration:**
-* Online Training: 16 hours (8 sessions of two hours) and assignments at offline
+* Online Training: 15 hours (6 sessions of two and half hours) and assignments at offline

 **Prerequisite:**  Completion of "Professional Go" course or Go developers with deep knowledge on SOLID principles